 What Zacatecas actually is

-Zacatecas is a silver city wedged into a narrow canyon at 2,400 meters, in the sierra of north-central Mexico.
-It got rich in the 1500s from the mines under your feet, and it spent that money on pink-stone churches, steep cobbled lanes and a cathedral that is one of the most heavily carved facades in the country.
-It is a real working state capital, not a resort, and outside the historic center it looks like any other northern Mexican city.
+Zacatecas is a silver city crammed into a narrow ravine at about 2,400 meters, in the sierra of north-central Mexico.
+The mines under the streets made it one of the richest cities in the Spanish empire in the 1500s and 1600s, and all that money went into pink cantera stone: churches, mansions, and a cathedral on Avenida Hidalgo whose facade is carved so densely it looks like lace.
+It is a real working state capital, home to a university and a serious student scene, not a resort built for visitors.
+Step a kilometer out of the center and it looks like any other hard-working northern Mexican city.

-Worth it, with one condition.
-The downtown is genuinely one of the best colonial cores in Mexico, and it sees far fewer tourists than San Miguel or Guanajuato, so it still feels lived-in.
-The catch is the state around it.
-Zacatecas state has had serious cartel violence for years, mostly on the highways and in towns far from the capital.
-The city center itself stays calm and normal, but that is exactly why the smart move is to fly into ZCL rather than drive across the state, and to keep your time in and around the center.
+Here is the honest verdict.
+The downtown is one of the best colonial cores in the country, and because it gets a fraction of the crowds that hit San Miguel de Allende or Guanajuato, it still feels lived-in rather than staged.
+The catch is the state wrapped around it.
+Zacatecas state has had serious, sustained cartel violence for years, concentrated on the highways and in towns well away from the capital.
+The historic center stays calm and normal, which is exactly why the smart play is to fly into ZCL rather than drive across the state, keep your time in and around the center, and check the current picture before any long overland trip.
+That is the whole condition on “worth it.”
+For the fuller breakdown see is it safe.

 Getting your bearings

-Aim for April, May, September or October.
-At this altitude the air is thin and dry, spring days are warm and clear, and the light on the pink stone is the whole point.
-Skip December and January if you dislike cold, nights drop near freezing.
+Aim for April, May, September, or October.
+At this altitude the air is thin and dry, spring days are warm and clear, and the low sun on the pink stone is the entire point of the place.
+Skip December and January unless you tolerate cold well: nights drop near freezing and the stone city holds the chill.
+If you want the city at full tilt, the Festival Cultural Zacatecas around Easter and the Feria Nacional in September fill the streets, but book ahead.

 How we’d play it

-Fly in, stay in the center, and go everywhere on foot.
-Do the Mina El Edén and the cable car early, save afternoons for the cathedral and the mezcal bars, and treat any longer trips across the state as something to check on locally first.
+Fly into ZCL, stay in the center, and move on foot.
+Knock out Mina El Edén and the cable car early while your legs and the light are fresh, save afternoons for the cathedral and the mezcal bars, and treat any trip across the state as something to confirm locally first.
+Start at the Zacatecas state hub and lean into the colonial cities and mezcal side of the trip.